MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 #### Access Restrictions leveraging Service Endpoints

 Besides the application-layer inter-service authorization, this scenario also locks down communications on the network layer.
 To do so, the web app for Service A is configured with [Regional VNet Integration][regionalvnet].
+This causes any outbound communications from Service A to happen from a private ip from within the ip range assigned to the integration subnet.

+In order for Service B, using [Access Restrictions][accessrestrictions], to be able to restrict inbound ip addresses to the range assigned to the integration subnet from Service A, [Service Endpoints][svcep] need to be enabled towards `Microsoft.Web`.

 <!-- A bullet list of components in the architecture (including all relevant Azure services) with links to the product documentation.